JSON vs CSV: What's the Difference?

 Basic Structure of JSON

-JSON uses a tree-based data structure that has several elements to it: objects, arrays, and key-value pairs.
-Additionally, it’s a nested structure with certain values being stored within objects or arrays.
+A JSON file uses a tree-based data structure that has several elements to it: objects, arrays, and key-value pairs.
+Additionally, it’s a nested structure with specific values being stored within objects or arrays.

 There are possible arrangements of JSON data where there are no arrays.
 Technically, there can be JSON data without any of the elements.
-However, these are exceedingly rare as a lot of the value of hierarchical data structures are lost.
+However, these are exceedingly rare, as a lot of the value of hierarchical data structures is lost.

 { // <- indicates start of object